Episode 306 - Church Union

 Given the resources at his disposal and the backing of the Pope, this was no idle dream.

-The Latin world was bound to launch a counterattack, and so he did everything in his power to neutralise that threat.
+Over at Constantinople, Michael Palaeologos was well aware that he was in danger.
+The Latin world was bound to launch a counterattack, and so he did everything in his power to neutralize that threat.

+As we discussed last week, he embraced the Genoese firmly.
 He had to have an active Latin navy working for him alongside his own ships.

-But he didn't want to leave the Venetians out in the cold, nursing their resentment, so he made moves to normalize relations with the Doge.
+But he didn't want to leave the Venetians out in the cold nursing their resentment, so he made moves to normalize relations with the Doge.

 He offered Venice something close to the deal it had enjoyed under the Komni Noi.